October 18th, 2024

 Compliance gap assessment isn’t a one-size-fits-all process.
 It must be tailored to each SME’s business structure, industry demands, and specific compliance challenges.
 Let’s go through the key phases involved in conducting the assessment:

 Identify the specific compliance requirements an SME aims to meet based on data type, industry, or region.
-This requires a thorough review of relevant cybersecurity regulations and standards.
+This requires a thorough review of relevant cyber security regulations and standards.

 Preparation is key to the success of any project, and the same applies to a compliance gap assessment.
 Here are some steps to ensure effective planning: